WebClub-NITK/atlas/frontend-routes/README.md

 # Atlas CTF Platform Frontend

-A modern Capture The Flag (CTF) platform built with React, Vite, and Tailwind CSS.
+Atlas is a modern Capture The Flag (CTF) platform built with React, Vite, and Tailwind CSS.
 This project is currently under active development.

 ## 🚦 Getting Started